evidentlyai/evidently/CONTRIBUTING.md

 Thank you for considering contributing to Evidently!

+## How can you contribute?
+We welcome both code and none-code contributions.
+You can:
+* Report a bug
+* Improve documentation
+* Submit a bug fix
+* Propose a new feature or improvement
+* Contribute a new feature or improvement
+* Test Evidently

-## Support question
+## Code contributions
+Here is the general workflow:
+* Fork the Evidently repository
+* Clone the repository
+* Make the changes and commit them
+* Push the branch to your local fork
+* Make sure that all the tests are passed sucessfully
+* Submit a Pull Request with described changes

+### Additional information
 - Evidently is under active development.
 - We are happy to receive a pull request for bug fixes or new functions for any section of the library.
+If you need help or guidance, you can open an Issue first.
-- The only exception is UI, because it is a subject of significant refactoring!
+- The only exception is UI, because it is in the process of significant refactoring!
 If you want to contribute to UI, please first come to our [Discord channel](https://discord.gg/xZjKRaNp8b) for a quick chat.
 - We highly recommend that you open an issue, describe your contribution, share all needed information there and link it to a pull request.
 - We evaluate pull requests taking into account: code architecture and quality, code style, comments & docstrings and coverage by tests.

-## Clone repository
+## 1. Clone repository
 ```sh
 git clone https://github.com/evidentlyai/evidently.git
 ```

-## (Optional, but recommended!)
+## 2. (Optional, but recommended!)
 Create virtual environment

 #### MacOS / Linux
 ```sh